buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 45 meters
 * **Duration**: Instantaneous

 A storm made up of sheets of roaring flame appears at a point of your choice within range.
 The area of the storm consists of up to ten 3-meter cubes, which you can arrange as you wish.
 Each cube must have at least one face adjacent to the face of another cube.
 Each creature in the area must make a Reflex Saving Throw.
 It takes 7d10 fire damage on a failed save, or half as much damage on a successful one.
-The fire damages objects in the area and ignites flammable objects that aren't being worn or carried.
+The fire damages objects in the area and ignites flammable objects that aren' \*\*t being worn or carried.
 If you choose, plant life in the area is unaffected by this spell.

 **For each Magic Critical Success** obtained in the Magic Check, you increase the area by one 3-meter cube.